 Korean pop music, otherwise known as K-Pop is a craze here.

-When I first arrived in the country, I experienced my first K-pop concert at the Boryeong Mud Festival and was baffled by the unique dance moves and singing style.
+After arriving in the country, I experienced my first K-pop concert at the Boryeong Mud Festival and was baffled by the unique dance moves and singing style.

 It reminded me somewhat of “Boyzone” back in the day with their well-choreographed dance moves, sleek hairstyles, and cheesy lyrics!